 - Do the grocery shopping for pantry items and any non-perishables.

-- If roasting a frozen turkey, buy the turkey now to allow for adequate defrosting time in the refrigerator.
+- If roasting a frozen turkey, buy it now to allow for adequate defrosting time in the refrigerator.
 Thawing a turkey in the refrigerator is the safest way to defrost a turkey.
 This method ensures the turkey stays cold to prevent the growth of bacteria.

 - Plan which serving dishes will be used for each item on your menu.
 Set these pieces out along with serving utensils.
 Label each item with a sticky note indicating what it's being used for.
 This prevents last-minute scrambling and helps you to remember all the dishes.

-- Go grocery shopping for perishables - fresh turkey, produce, and anything else you may have overlooked.
+- Go grocery shopping for perishables like fresh turkey, produce, and anything else you may have overlooked.

 - Set the table.
 I like to keep dessert plates and coffee mugs on a nearby hutch or sideboard for easy access.